RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 To ensure the `gcloud` script configures the endpoints correctly, do not make any changes to it.
     {{</warning>}}

 The `gcloud` script creates 40 endpoints in the consumer application VPC.
-Each endpoint appears in GCP as the configured endpoint name followed by the endpoint number.
+Each endpoint appears in Google Cloud as the configured endpoint name followed by the endpoint number.

 Redis Cloud displays this collection of endpoints as a single endpoint in the admin console.